 Skills Share progression pathways was a pilot programme set up by Haven Horizons to address social isolation and the address the complex barriers to economic mobility for women who experienced domestic abuse.

 - A safe space and creative programmes - Research has shown that creative activities, which require concentration and use of our hands are effective in decreasing stress, relieving anxiety and altering mood, resulting in improved cognitive functions, decision-making and learning capacities.

 - Integration into social activities, establishing wider social networks, volunteering and information, inputs and referrals to employment pathways.
 Research shows that 60% of people find out about employment opportunities through their social networks

 - Group and one-to-one coaching and mentoring sessions using specifically designed Toolkits which address motivation, decision-making and all aspects of job seeking

 - Opportunities and support for participation in; work experience, pre-employment schemes, employment opportunities, self-employment and entrepreneurial opportunities.

-Skills Share is supported by the Department of Communication, Climate Change & Environment - Local Agenda 21 Environmental Partnership Fund.
+Skills Share was supported by the Department of Communication, Climate Change & Environment - Local Agenda 21 Environmental Partnership Fund.

-Skills Share is supported by the National Lottery.
+Skills Share was supported by the National Lottery.